School of Electrical Engineering and Computer Science (EECS)

 Selected introductory-level topics in computing for students of all majors.
 Course may be repeated to 6 credits with different topics.
 Repeatable to 6 credits.
 On demand.

 Focus on low level programming.
 Topics covered include pointers, memory management, dynamic memory, code optimization, compiling and linking, and library development.
 Weekly programming assignments.
 Prerequisite: CSCI 161 with a grade of C or better.
 F,S.

 CSCI 242.
 Algorithms and Data Structures.
 3 Credits.

 Object-oriented implementations of complex data structures including lists, sets, trees, and graphs.
 Time and space analysis and classification of algorithms using upper bounds (big Oh), lower bounds (big Omega), and exact bounds (big Theta).
 Techniques for analysis of recursive algorithms including use of the "Master Theorem" for divide-and-conquer recurrences.
-Prerequisites: CSCI 161 and MATH 208.
+Prerequisites: CSCI 161 with a C or better and MATH 208.
 F,S.

 CSCI 260.
 Advanced Programming Languages.
 3 Credits.

 Programming in a specific high-level language for students who are already proficient at programming in another high-level language.
 Course may be repeated for different languages.
 A student may not receive credit for both CSCI 260 and a 100-level programming course in the same language.
 Prerequisite: CSCI 161 or consent of instructor.
 Repeatable.
 F.